 According to the National Survey on Drug Use and Health (NSDUH), approximately 1.5 million Americans use or have used cocaine.
 While this number has declined over the past decade, that number still represents one out of 218 people in the country using cocaine.
 The prevalence of the drug is why many tests, including the ever-popular 10-panel kit, include results for the presence of cocaine.

-Whether you are a frequent user or tried coke once, cocaine drug tests will quickly reveal the concentration of the banned substance in your body.
+Whether you are a frequent user or tried coke once, urine tests will quickly reveal the concentration of the banned substance in your body.
 It is essential to understand how the drug functions in your body and how long it will linger there.
-In this article, we will provide you with everything you need to know about cocaine in drug tests.
+In this article, we will provide you with everything you need to know about cocaine in tests.

 What Is Cocaine?